 One day in the not-too-dystopian future, there will no doubt be microphones everywhere, always listening to what you're saying.
 Instead of purpose-built smart speakers like the Amazon Echo or Google Home, there will be assistants incorporated anywhere you can cram in a microphone and a speaker.
 We've seen it with Ecobee's thermostat and smart switch, and you can now find Alexa in OneLink's Safe & Sound smoke and carbon monoxide detector ($249).
-But while the promise is there, the execution is lacking.
+While it's not our top pick among best smart smoke detectors, it's a good option for those who want one with Alexa.

 And I thought the Nest Protect was large!
 At 6.8 x 6.8 x 2.6 inches, the all-white OneLink Safe & Sound is a substantial fire and smoke detector, but it's not unattractive.
 And it will most likely blend into the ceiling.